Wellington and Severn Junction Railway

 The Wellington and Severn Junction Railway was a railway in Shropshire, England.
-It was built between 1857 and 1861 and formed part of the Wellington to Craven Arms Railway.
-For much of its working life, it was operated by the Great Western Railway and subsequently the Western Region of British Railways.
+It was built between 1857 and 1861.
+As part of the Wellington to Craven Arms Railway, it was operated by the Great Western Railway and subsequently the Western Region of British Railways.
+The line remained in use until its closure for passenger services in 1962.

+Construction

+The authorisation for the Shrewsbury and Birmingham Railway (S&BR) in 1846 included a 4 1/4 mile branch line from near Ketley, a mile east of Wellington, to Coalbrookdale.
+Although they completed a separate branch line from near Shifnal to Madeley Court and Lightmoor (the "Madeley branch"), they did not proceed with the line from Ketley.